POP-CULTURE

 • Mr. Darcy: For a cat with an air of aloofness and sophistication, channeling the enigmatic Mr. Darcy from Jane Austen’s “Pride and Prejudice.”

-See also Calling All Super Feline Fans: The Purrfect Guide to Marvel Cat Names
+See also The Purrfect Pick: A Comprehensive Guide to Famous Cat Names

 Beyond the Byronic Hero: Explore lesser-known characters for a unique touch.
 Consider names like Aslan (from C.S.
 Lewis’ “The Chronicles of Narnia”), Gatsby (from F. Scott Fitzgerald’s “The Great Gatsby”), or Dorian (from Oscar Wilde’s “The Picture of Dorian Gray”).